koding/kdlearn/guides/octopress-for-beginners.md

 ## Tutorial Steps

-1.)
-First, we want to get ahold of the Octopress code base.
+First, we want to get a hold of the Octopress code base.
 Open your [Terminal](https://koding.com/Develop/Terminal) and run the following two commands to clone Octopress, and navigate into the directory.

 ```
 git clone git://github.com/imathis/octopress.git octopress
 cd octopress
 ```

-2.)
 Next, we need to install some dependencies for Octopress.
 Run the following commands, which will install Bundle, then use Bundle to install the Octopress dependencies.
 Lastly, we use `rake` to set up some directories and initialize our project.

 ```
 sudo gem install bundle